Extend your learning, from anywhere

 We gratefully acknowledge the financial support from the Nova Scotia Department of Health and Wellness for our webinar series.

-Our 2018 Webinar season starts September 19th.
+Our 2019 Webinar season starts in September.
 We are excited to bring many important topics to you in our upcoming season, the dates and topics are listed below.
 We will update this list as we fill more dates.

 ||Title (Link to poster when available)||Presenter|